Hypercubed/lit-regex/README.md

 ## Overview

-There are a few existing JavaScript tools for composing regular expressions (see, for example, [re-template-tag](https://github.com/rauschma/re-template-tag)).
+There are a few existing JavaScript tools for composing regular expressions (see, for example, [re-template-tag](https://github.com/rauschma/re-template-tag) and [regexp-make-js](https://github.com/mikesamuel/regexp-make-js)).
 However, all of these assume the users is writing primarily regex.
 There are many cases were most of the text will be plaintext requiring escaping.
 For example, if I wanted to match the string "Apples for $0.99 (per lb)" I would need the regexp `/Apples for \$0\.99 \(per lb\)/`.
 Did you forget to escape anything?
 Start trying to compose a regexp using strings and the problem is exasperated.

 `lit-regex` lets you write readable regular expressions in JavaScript using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals). `lit-regex` templates are plain text strings that allow embedded regular expressions for composability.